HTTP API#

 When the MP server is started via lmcache server (the recommended entry point), a FastAPI-based HTTP frontend is exposed alongside the ZMQ socket used by vLLM.
 This HTTP API is intended for operators, orchestrators (e.g. Kubernetes), and debugging tools — it is not on the inference data path.

-A subset of routes defined under lmcache/v1/internal_api_server/common/ is also exposed on this HTTP server.
-The module lmcache/v1/multiprocess/http_apis/common_api.py aggregates those routers (skipping modules listed in _MP_INCOMPATIBLE_MODULES, such as run_script_api) and forwards them to the auto-discovery pipeline.
-Adding a new compatible module under internal_api_server/common therefore requires no wiring changes on the MP side.
+• Shared “common” routeslmcache/v1/multiprocess/http_apis/common_api.py aggregates every compatible router under lmcache/v1/internal_api_server/common/ (skipping any module listed in _MP_INCOMPATIBLE_MODULES, currently empty) and forwards them to the auto-discovery pipeline.
+These are the cross-server diagnostics shared with the vLLM-embedded API server (/env, /loglevel, /metrics, /threads, /periodic-threads*, /run_script).
+Adding a new compatible module under internal_api_server/common requires no wiring changes on the MP side.

 Server Configuration#